WHJang-0421/automated-backups/README.md

 > youremail@hostsite.com
 > anothermail@hostsite.com
 > (there should be an empty line at the end)
+2. (For now) Create the backups directory.
-2. (For now) Configure ssmtp and mutt by yourself.
+3. (For now) Configure ssmtp and mutt by yourself.